blakeheimann2/BondPricer/readme.md

 Setup
 ------------

-To properly run the application, you will need a python 3 environment (prefereably 3.7) with numpy, pandas, and matplotlib installed.
+To properly run the application, you will need a python 3 environment (preferably 3.7) with numpy, pandas, and matplotlib installed.